-At Psychedelic Science 2017, and several conferences that followed, James Fadiman and Sophia Korb presented more and more results of their long-running microdosing research.
-They’ve analysed experience stories of more than 1850 people from 30 countries, between 18 and 77 years old.
+After Fadiman developed the microdosing protocol, people interested in experimenting with microdosing increasingly approached him.
+Since then, he’s been receiving emails, reports, and even diaries full of findings, experiences, and insights from all of those inner explorers.
+At Psychedelic Science 2017 and several conferences that followed, James Fadiman and Sophia Korb presented more and more results of their long-running microdosing research.
+They’ve analyzed experience stories of more than 1850 people from 30 countries, between 18 and 77 years old.